Ino, Kōchi: Climate

 Ino has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Ino is 12.2 C. The average annual rainfall is 3184.2 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.1 C, and lowest in January, at around 1.6 C. The highest temperature ever recorded in Ino was 36.5 C on 11 July 1994; the coldest temperature ever recorded was -10.8 C on 15 January 1985.

 Demographics

 Per Japanese census data, the population of Ino in 2020 is 21,374 people.
 Ino has been conducting censuses since 1920.
+As with the general aging of Japan, Ino faces demographic challenges with many local businesses struggling to find enough workers and closing down.

 History

 As with all of Kōchi Prefecture, the area of Ino was part of ancient Tosa Province.
 During the Edo period, the area was part of the holdings of Tosa Domain ruled by the Yamauchi clan from their seat at Kōchi Castle.
 Following the Meiji restoration, the village of Ino was established within Agawa District, Kōchi with the creation of the modern municipalities system on October 1, 1889.
 On October 1, 2004 the village of Gohoku, also from Agawa District, and the village of Hongawa, from Tosa District, were merged into Ino, increasing its size by almost a factor of five.